Welcome to Class 4

 Welcome to our class!
 In Class 4 we teach children in Years 5 and 6 within Key Stage 2 of the National Curriculum.
 Class 4 is often referred to as ‘upper’ Key Stage 2 – the children complete their work on Key Stage 2 and sit their SATs (Standard Assessment Tests) at the end of Year 6 before moving onto secondary school.
 We continue to develop our reading, numeracy and literacy skills, linking to our termly topics.
 You can learn more about the Key Stage 2 national curriculum on our National Curriculum page.

 On this page you will find useful information about your time in Class 4 including our Topic of the Term, information about home learning and links to our Key Instant Recall Facts.
-If you have any questions at all please don’t hesitate to contact Mrs Turner, the Class 4 teacher.
+If you have any questions at all please don’t hesitate to contact Miss Sobey, the Class 4 teacher.

 Topic of the Term

-This term our topic is Early Islamic Civilisation
+This term our topic is Victorians and Pirates.

 Homework in Class 4

 Reading.
-Children should be reading regularly at home and recording the books they have read in their own Reading Record and in the Class folder.
-Children are responsible for choosing their own books, a wide selection is available in class 4, and any children who need support with their reading will be given help to choose a book at the appropriate level.
-Any book in school can be taken home to read, and you are welcome to come in and choose a book with your child.
+Children should be reading regularly at home and independently recording the books they have read in their own Reading Record.
+Children are responsible for choosing their own books; a wide selection is available in class 4, and any children who need support with their reading will be given help to choose a book at the appropriate level.
+Any book in school can be taken home to read.
 We subscribe to a weekly newspaper and 2 magazines in class 4 – which are always in our library for the children to read.